haywirecoder/homebridge-envisalink-ademco/README.md

 This module was designed to work with Ademco Envisalink module with the Vista series alarm panels.
 It supports alarm operations (e.g. Arm, disarm, night, and stay), bypassing of zones, and special function keys (e.g. Fire, Panic, Medical) and exposes the alarm system sensors to homebridge. <b>Note:</b> This module uses the Envisalink Third Party Interface (TPI).
 Make sure TPI is enabled (i.e. Alert is checked) for your module.

-<b>Limits and Consideration:</b>
+Limits:

 * Ademco panels provide limited zone information to their peripherals.
 The panel only provides real-time information when a zone is faulted (open) but not when it is restored (close).
 However, the virtual key panel is continuously updated with zone information.
 This module auto-sets the faulted zone (open) to restored (close) based on the value set by the *openZoneTimeout* attribute.
 Default configuration would result in the zone closing 30 seconds after the virtual key panel no longer reports a fault for the specific zone.

 * When the system is "Armed" the panel no longer reports the state of each zone.
 All zones will age out and be considered restored once armed.
 Note: A bypass zone will automatically show as fault (open) once the alarm is disarmed.

-* Envisalink TPI interface only supports one connection: Once this plug-in is connected, any other connections will result in an error.
+* Envisalink TPI interface only supports one connection.
+Once this plug-in is connected, any other connections will result in an error.
 Vice-versa, if Envisalink is being used for another purpose this module will not be able to connect.
+The Proxy server function provided by this plug-in maybe able provide alternative method of sharing this connection.
+Please see notes below.

-* Envisalink TPI interface connection reliability: Ideally both the Envisalink module and Homebridge should be on wired connections, with a static or DHCP reserved IP address within the same network.
-Confirm you have a stable network connection to the Envisalink module before installing this plug-in.
+* Confirm you have a stable network connection to the Envisalink module before installing this plug-in.
 While the auto-reconnect logic option is available, it is designed for occasional network issues.
-Frequent drop will result in miss sensor events and plug-in errors.

-* This plug-in uses two indicators for <i>NIGHT STAY</i>:  "Arm-Instant (Zero Delay-Stay)" is similar to the STAY mode, but without the entry delay feature and is usually associated with <i>NIGHT STAY</i>.
+* This plug-in uses two indicators for <i>NIGHT STAY</i>.
+"Arm-Instant (Zero Delay-Stay)" is similar to the STAY mode, but without the entry delay feature and is usually associated with <i>NIGHT STAY</i>.
 The plug-in also uses virtual key panel txt as a indicator of night mode.

 * To receive updates for RF Low battery, AC failure, Low Panel Battery and Bypass reporting must be enabled for the Envisakit module.
 Refer to https://www.eyezon.com/EZMAIN/evl4honeywell.php section "Panel Programming Options".

-<b>Please Note</b>: It is recommended not to use the master user or installer code in the configure file.
+**Please Note:** It is recommended not to use the master user or installer code in the configure file.
 Create a separate alarm user with the proper access permissions (please refer to your panel guide).

 ## Configuration options